WHEN EXPERIENCE MATTERS, TRUST THE EXPERTS AT Next Generation Home Inspections LLC

 HIRE WITH CONFIDENCE

 Frequently Asked Questions

 A home doesn’t pass or fail an inspection.
-Instead, a home inspection is a thorough audit of your home’s components.
-In most cases, there will be concerns marked on your home inspection report, but these are strictly informative.
+Instead, a home inspection is a thorough audit of the dwellings current condition.
+In most cases, there will be concerns marked on your inspection report that are advised to be addressed, but these are strictly informative.

-While a home inspector may recommend some minor repairs, they are not qualified to make major repairs.
-He or she can provide information about what needs to be repaired — and it might be helpful to know that information — but the decision to actually do the work lies solely with the homeowner.
+While a home inspector may recommend repairs, they are not qualified or trained to perform them.
+He or she can provide information regarding preventative actions and/or suggested repairs, but the decision to actually do the work lies solely with the homeowner.
 Not only does this give you the freedom to choose your contractors, but it also helps prevent a conflict of interest.

 A home inspection can affect appraisals for two reasons: 1) The inspector may find something wrong with the property that would lower the value of the home, 2) The inspector may find things that need repair which could increase the value of the home.
 If the inspection finds issues that require repairs, then the seller has to decide whether they want to fix them themselves, or hire someone else to do it.
 If the buyer wants to purchase the home, he/she must be willing to pay for those repairs.